jjaswanson4/satellite6-deployment/README.md

 This playbook converts a standard RHEL server into a satellite server.
 It handles mount points, tuning, packages, repos, and configurations.

+Update 04/01/2020:
+- At this point, the satellite code is mostly stable
+- Foreman and Katello settings have been broken out into different roles
+- The capsule code is included, but will probably not run

 Update 03/20/2020:
 - Rearchitect vars structure